songlarknet/lark/doc/backburner.md

 ### SMT.Translate
 * ~~SMT.Translate should use node.Node instead of node.Builder~~
 * SMT.System should use term.Exp with a separate Exp->SMTLib step
+* Is there a way to avoid having each nested context defining its own init flag?
+Maybe each node could take the parent's init flag as an argument.

 ### ~~Core language: merge => match~~